 It is the most common of all disorders of the thyroid gland.

-Nodular goiter is most often detected simply as a mass in the neck, but sometimes it is a gland that enlarges and produces pressure.
+Nodular goiter is often detected simply as a mass in the neck, but sometimes it is a gland that enlarges and produces pressure.

-A multinodular goiter is simply a thyroid gland that usually enlarges and contains multiple thyroid nodules.
+Multinodular goiter is simply a thyroid gland that usually enlarges and contains multiple thyroid nodules.

 There are usually two questions that need to be answered in patients with a multinodular goiter.
 The first question is usually:

 The focus of this question depends on the clinical presentation, the associated risk factors, the size of the nodules, and whether the nodules work or do not work.